OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad.md

 - The manifest .xml file for the add-in you want to test.

+> [!IMPORTANT]
+> You can't sideload an add-in on an iPad when it's running on localhost, so *first* [deploy the add-in](../publish/publish.md) to a non-local web server or web service.
+Then update all the URLs in the manifest to point to the new domain.

 ## Sideload an add-in on Excel or Word on iPad using iTunes

 1. Use a sync cable to connect your iPad to your computer.
 If you're connecting the iPad to your computer for the first time, you'll be prompted with **Trust This Computer?**.
 Choose **Trust** to continue.